G-DLP/gdlp.co.uk/content/posts/cv.md

 tags: life
 ---

-Gabrielle de la Puente, Liverpool
+Gabrielle de la Puente, writer in Liverpool.

-Writing, editing, curating, lecturing, chairing, consulting, teaching, mentoring, and just generally giving my opinion on stuff
+For the first half of 2025, I am evaluating an NPO, and I have just started work as an Associate Lecturer at Central Saint Martins.
+My days are spent writing, editing, curating, lecturing, chairing, consulting, teaching, mentoring, and just generally giving my opinion on stuff.

 ✏️ Agent: Milly Reilly @ [Colwill & Peddle](https://www.colwillandpeddle.com/authors/the-white-pube)